AshleyCheema/Pokemon-Card-Info-Scraper/README.md

 I tried my best to make the code clean and readable as well as avoiding spaghetti code.
 All the code can be found in the HomeController.cs - which probably should be moved into it's own script

+Also many loops but it's only supposed to fire off once to get the data and that's it